woman holds her heart in meditation

 How your heart works with the rest of your body

-The heart is a muscle that plays a vital role in the body by pumping blood throughout the circulatory system.
-It works to supply oxygen and nutrients to other organs and remove carbon dioxide and other waste from your body.
-The heart works in connection with the rest of the body through the circulatory system.
-It operates in a coordinated effort with the lungs (pulmonary circulation) to exchange carbon dioxide for oxygen and with the rest of the body (systemic circulation) to deliver oxygen-rich blood.
+The heart is a muscle that works in connection with the rest of the body through the circulatory system.
+As the heart pumps blood throughout the body’s circulatory system, it operates in a coordinated effort with the lungs (pulmonary circulation) to exchange carbon dioxide for oxygen and with the rest of the body (systemic circulation) to deliver oxygen-rich blood.

-Our heartbeat the heart’s rhythmic contractions, regulated by electrical impulses, ensure continuous blood flow, supporting bodily functions and maintaining stable function in the overall body.
-The heart speeds up in response to movement, physical activity and hormone signals to meet the demands of your body.
+Our heartbeat is the heart’s rhythmic contractions, regulated by electrical impulses.
+These contractions ensure continuous blood flow, support bodily functions and maintain stable body function.
+The heart speeds up in response to movement, physical activity and hormone signals to meet the body’s demands.

 Heart health’s connection to family history